-It’s crucial that countries act quickly when responding to outbreaks—infectious disease threats do not respect borders and can travel the world in 36 hours.
-One way to assess how well country systems work is by measuring a country’s response through timeliness: a start-to-end assessment of the speed with which a country detects, notifies public health authorities about and responds to infectious disease threats.
+It’s crucial that countries act quickly when responding to outbreaks—infectious disease threats do not respect borders and can travel the world in just 36 hours.

-- They work as a performance improvement tool—stakeholders can continuously evaluate timeliness to identify where particular weaknesses in the system cause bottlenecks and then test solutions to address them.
+- They encourage rapid performance improvement—stakeholders can continuously evaluate timeliness to identify where particular weaknesses in the system cause bottlenecks—and and then test solutions to resolve them.

 It’s ambitious but achievable

-Clear metrics make it easier to communicate with politicians and the public, as the United Nations 90-90-90 goal for HIV demonstrates.
+Clear and simple metrics make it easier to communicate with partners, politicians and with the public, as the United Nations 90-90-90 goal for HIV demonstrates.